lassemedina/UdpTest/README.md

 ## How to build

-  docker build -f .\UdpServerWorkerService\Dockerfile --tag  udpserver .
+  (sudo) docker build -f .\UdpServerWorkerService\Dockerfile --tag  udpserver .

 ## How to run docker image in interative mode and network host mode
-  sudo docker run -it --name test --network host  udpserver
+  (sudo) docker run -it --name test --network host  udpserver